MTI is NO LONGER Accepting Applications for FALL 2018

 Mechanical Trades Institute - Joint Apprenticeship and Training Trust provides a five-year structured program that requires no previous knowledge to join other than a willingness to do hard work.

 During the week students work alongside journeymen on the job site, learning their trade from first-hand experience.
 As first and second year apprentices you will split class time between online instruction and on-campus training.
 Our online curriculum allows a greater deal of flexibility for students who live far away from the campus or have complicated scheduling situations.

 Upon entering the third year, you will be required to attend classes two nights a week for the remainder of the apprenticeship program.
 Each year of our program includes 1,700 to 2,000 hours of on the job training and a minimum of 224 hours of classroom instruction.

 Applications to enroll in the apprenticeship school are accepted at the Main Campus (5675 Tulane Drive,SW, Atlanta, GA 30036) Monday through Thursday, 9:00 am – 11:00 am and 1:00 pm – 3:00 pm.

-MTI is now accepting applications for FALL 2018.
-The deadline to submit application for this starting date is May 31, 2018.
+MTI is NO LONGER accepting applications for FALL 2018.
+The deadline to submit application for this starting date was May 31, 2018.

 In the event that additional apprentices are needed, applicants that have submitted completed application documents through December 1, 2017 may be considered for a mid-year entry at January 2018.
 Once a completed application has been submitted, the applicant is encouraged to sign up at the Local 72 Hall and seek a "Helper" job before potentially starting at the MTI.